 A sensory bin is any container filled with a large quantity of filler and props that allow children to freely explore and discover using multiple senses.
 In this case, the filler is peppermint-scented red, white, and green rice.
 The props in this bin are holiday erasers you can find at your local Dollar Store and lower-case letter beads.

-Sensory bins are great to use among children of multiple age groups because you can add different activities to make it more challenging for older preschoolers, while younger children may just be interested in free play and exploration in the bin.
+Sensory bins, like this Christmas sensory tub, are great to use among children of multiple age groups because you can add different activities to make it more challenging for older preschoolers, while younger children may just be interested in free play and exploration in the bin.

 Making the Christmas Sensory Bin